 WIC Western International Communications became Canada's 4th largest private TV operation in terms of viewing and revenue with the CRTC's ok for the company to purchase Allarcom.
 The company was now awaiting approval to acquire the money-losing CHCH-TV from Maclean Hunter.
 The price of $46 million was considerably below that expected by industry analysts and MH president Ronald Osborne admitted he wasn't happy about selling the station now because of low market values.
 CHCH was believed to have lost $23 million in the previous four years.

-On October 18, the CRTC approved the sale of CHCH-TV by Maclean Hunter to Western International Communications - provided Westcom TV Group Ltd. (Western) sell CHAN-TV (Vancouver) and CHEK-TV (Victoria) within two years.
+On October 18, the CRTC approved the sale of CHCH-TV by Maclean Hunter to Western International Communications - provided Westcom TV Group Ltd. (Western) sold either CHAN-TV (Vancouver) or CHEK-TV (Victoria) within two years.

 Dick Beddoes died August 24.
 He joined CHCH in 1980 as sports director but was let go 8 years later because he was "too expensive for a station that was losing money".
 He had been in the newspaper business before joining CHCH.
 In January, 1990, he began doing a talk show on CFRB Toronto, three times a week.

-The company applied to the CRTC again for permission to purchase CHCH - while retaining the two British Columbia television stations.
+WIC submitted a new application to the CRTC for permission to purchase CHCH - while retaining the two British Columbia television stations.
 The commission approved the purchase on December 23.
 WIC would spend some $9 million over the next five years in its benefits package attached to the purchase of CHCH.
 Included was $3.5 million to upgrade news facilities, acquire a new SNG vehicle, expand its bureau at Queen's Park, and establish a bureau in Montreal.

 Steve Ruddick joined CHCH.